-- 1. Clearly print the words at the bottom of the page and label them "Past" and "Present" and place them in full view and within reach of the team members. - 2.
-Give each team member a set of seven unnumbered cards.
-Each set should be different from the others, such as different colors, or marked with different shapes, etc. Make sure team members surrender a card after each response. - 3.
+- 1. Give each team member a set of seven unnumbered cards.
+Each set should be different from the others, such as different colors, or marked with different shapes, etc. Make sure team members surrender a card after each response. - 2.
 Place a container within reach of all team members.
-Make sure it has an opening large enough and that it can hold all 35 cards. - 4.
-Be sure to give exactly 1 minute to think and 5 minutes to respond.
+Make sure it has an opening large enough and that it can hold all 35 cards. - 3.
+Be sure to give exactly 1 minute to think and 4 minutes to respond.
 Timing is critical.
-Team members responding as time ends may finish and be scored. - 5.
+Team members responding as time ends may finish and be scored. - 4.
 Score: 1 point for each common response, 5 points for each creative response.